 It is implemented by the technical departments as the department of maritime affairs and the department of the environment, the marine police and one NGO, the Association Monegasque pour la Protection de la Nature.

-A proposal has to be sent to the Ministry of Public Works, the Environment and Urban Planning, then if the project is of interest for the Principality of Monaco, a technical committee will be set up to analyze and implement the project.
+If the project could be of interest for the Principality of Monaco, a technical committee will be set up to analyze and implement the project.
 The duration of the process will depend on the project.

 The specific authority responsible to manage the ocean energy consenting process as a whole is the Ministry of Public Works, the Environment and Urban Development.

 The decision of conducting an EIA is taken by the Government through the Ministry of Public Works, the Environment and Urban Development.

 This process should be carried out before the project implementation.
 The mandatory consultee is the Ministry of Public Works, the Environment and Urban Development.